Is PayPal worth US$199 a share?

 As a result, the analysts predict that every 1% of physical US retail sales (~US$4.2 trillion annually) captured by PayPal would represent an estimated 8.3% stock price upside based on their FY2021 revenue and earnings per share (EPS) estimates.

 Additionally, they noted that Covid-19 has also accelerated existing POS trends that were already to PayPal’s advantage, stating that the pandemic has created ‘an urgency on the part of both merchants and consumers to alter historical payments models and behaviours’.

-Downside scenarios include the stock falling to US$112 per share if consumer spending falls, and if competitive digital checkout offerings threaten loss of market share.
+Downside scenarios include the stock falling to US$112 per share on lower consumer spending, and if new digital checkout offerings from competitors threaten a loss of market share.

 Meanwhile, Keefe, Bruyette & Woods on 05 July 2020 rated PayPal ‘outperform’ with a price target of US$177.21.

 PayPal’s earnings fell below estimates in Q1